linode/apl-core/README.md

 ---

-### Quickstart

-Use the quickstart for Azure, GCP and AWS to provision a Kubernetes cluster in your cloud of choice and install Otomi with minimal values.
+Use the quick start for Azure, GCP and AWS to provision a Kubernetes cluster in your cloud of choice and install Otomi with minimal values.
 Go to the [quickstart repository](https://github.com/redkubes/quickstart) to get started.

 ### Install with chart